 Linked heavily to the guiding principles of PBL, an Arts-based pedagogy is also embedded throughout learning in several cohorts, acting not only as a tool for re-engagement, but also as a powerful therapeutic tool.
-The Italian pedagogy of Reggio Emilia suggests that the classroom environment acts as 'the third teacher,' (Malaguzzi 1998) and, as such, learning areas must be aesthetically pleasing, stimulating, filled with light and the constant display and documentation of students' work and thinking.
+The Italian pedagogy of Reggio Emilia suggests that the classroom environment acts as 'the third teacher,' (Malaguzzi 1998), thus, learning areas must be aesthetically pleasing, stimulating, filled with light and the constant display and documentation of students' work and thinking.
 As such, students are encouraged to participate in the active creation of their learning environments and transform their classrooms to reflect the themes or topics each semester.
-Students will contribute to the learning environment during each term, where they can visibly see their efforts and track their own learning.
+Students will contribute to the learning environment throughout each term, where they can visibly see their efforts and track their own learning.
+This is an effective strategy for all year levels.

-Students are also given access to extracurricular arts activities, through Music Group, Drama Club and Just Dance.
+Students are also given access to extracurricular arts activities, through Music Group, Drama Club, and Just Dance group.
 These groups are offered outside of the usual curriculum hours, to foster students' interests and abilities.
 In addition, the college uses music instead of school bells, as break/class transitions, where students are given the opportunity to select the song of the term to be played during these transitions.